johlym/bridgetown-heroku/README.md

 Welcome to your new Bridgetown website!
 You can update this README file to provide additional context and setup information for yourself or other contributors.

+**NOTE: This is an alpha of Bridgetown 1.0, not the 0.x branch of the project.**

 ## Table of Contents

 - [Prerequisites](#prerequisites)